Skip to content

 • Chinese tree lettuce leaves

-What are you sowing, planting, and harvesting in your garden at the moment?
-Leave your comment under the article below on my website.
-I would love to hear from you.
+What are you sowing, planting, and harvesting in your subtropical garden in August?
+Any questions?
+Leave your comment under the article below.

 If you would like to support our work, you can do so in many ways:

-*Buy a plant, cuttings, seeds, or Ewa’s Food Forest Guide at https://www.foodforestseeds.au
+*buy a plant, cuttings, or seeds at https://www.foodforestseeds.au

 Enjoy your garden!